 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
 Reservoirs at Kelly Butte, Powell Butte, and Washington Park all meet seismic standards.
 The Willamette River Crossing is the next step in strengthening our system to make it more resistant to earthquakes.
 The new pipe is critical for bringing water to the west side of town.

-The project budget is $88 million.
 As part of the Water Bureau’s Capital Improvement Program, this project is funded by revenue bond proceeds paid back with the utility ratepayers’ fund.
 This means current and future ratepayers contribute to the project.

 Project timeline and phases

 The project has two distinct but overlapping phases: exploration/design and construction.
 For example, during the design phase, we may use construction equipment to gather information to inform the design of the pipeline.
-During construction, we will confirm the project design at each step, and we may revise the design based on what we discover about conditions under the river.

-Design phase 1: Pre-construction activities (complete)
+Design phase 1: Pre-construction activities (2019 to 2020)

-Geotechnical investigation: We needed to know what’s underground before going “full bore.”
+- Geotechnical investigation: We needed to know what’s underground before going “full bore.”
 Drilling a geotechnical probe helped us identify the types of soil and rock deep underground.
 A 12-inch-diameter probe drilled a pilot hole from the parking lot on the west side toward the east.
 The computerized drill bit sent information to the surface about what it encountered.
 This process helped us understand the next steps we need to take.

-Design phase 1A: More investigation (current)
+Design phase 1A: More investigation (January 2021 to September 2021)